All About Coroplast: the Versatility of Corrugated Plastic Board

 We recommend Coroplast for a wide variety of projects, but it’s certainly not a fit for everyone.
 Here are some reasons you may consider a different sign material:

 - Photographs can be printed onto corrugated plastic, but it is not the best medium for photography printing.
 Vector images are much better suited to the aesthetic of Coroplast.
-If your main priority is that a photograph looks great, we’d recommend opting for foam core instead.
+If your main priority is that a photograph looks great, we’d recommend opting for Sintra.

 Ways to display Coroplast signs